-Step One: Register and submit your abstract online.
+Step One: Register on-line.
 Then you will have access to the trainee award application form.

 Step Two: Access the Trainee Award section.
-The online form will collect general information and request that you upload, in PDF format, the following documents (How to convert MS Word Documents to PDF Documents?):
+The online form will collect general information and request that you upload, in PDF format, the following documents:

 A short narrative containing a statement about your career goals and about how attending the NNS meeting will support these career goals.
 (500 words maximum)

 Letter of recommendation from your mentor or program/department chair